maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 When any of these equivalent statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
 If an error occurs any time after the statement is encountered, execution will jump to the line number in *aexp*.
 If that line number does not exist, an error will be printed and execution will stop.

 The method of turning the trap off differs across dialects.
-In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in Applesoft one has to `POKE 216,0`.
+In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in AppleSoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

+Note that `ON ERROR` can only be used with a `GOTO`, in contrast to a normal `ON` statement which also allows `GOSUB`.
+Using `GOSUB` here is not allowed and will return a syntax error.

 <a name="raise-aexp"></a>
 ### `RAISE` *aexp*